BuildingSync/TestSuite/README.md

 # Overview

 This repository hosts test files and examples for the BuildingSync schema.
 As newer versions of the schema are released, this repository will be updated to include relevant changes.
-Currently, all example files are based on [schema2.0.0-pr2](https://github.com/BuildingSync/schema/releases/tag/v2.0-pr2).
+Currently, all example files are based on [schema2.0.0](https://github.com/BuildingSync/schema/releases/tag/v2.0).

 ## System Requirements

-In order to run the tests you must have a stable version of the following:
+In order to run the OpenStudio simulation tests you must have a stable version of the following:
 * `OpenStudio>2.0`
 * `Ruby v2.2.4` via an `rbenv` environment
 * `Bundler v1.17.2`